derursm/DA2-Avengers-and-Pascal/README.md

 Classification based on regression takes the output of the regression via random forest and performs a classification for the features City, Postcode and Pay Options.

+After all a multiple mcar regression (file:mcar_repeat.R) is  conducted where the mse of the three different appraoches linear model, regression tree and randomForrest for 1000 runs are analysed.